circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 	- Go to Systeem > [Operaties] Extensies: Toevoegen.
 Choose 'Gebruiker'.
 Fill in the form for creating a new extension:
 	Naam: createUser
-// @todo: which groups should be selected?
-The same 14 groups that are selected in the activateUserCheckPayment extension script at this moment?
-	Groepen: Select the Bedrijven and Particulieren groups of Bredageld, Circuit Nederland, De Groninger Gulden, Eurijn, Utrechtse Euro, Vix and Zwolse Pepermunt (14 in total).
+	Groepen: Select the Bedrijven and Particulieren groups of Arnhems Hert, Brabantse Parel, Circuit Nederland, De Groninger Gulden, Eurijn, Locoo, Utrechtse Euro, Vix and Zwolse Pepermunt (18 in total).
 	Acties: Select 'Aanmaken'
 	Script: Select 'createUser'

+	- Go to Systeem > [Operaties] Extensies > activateUserCheckPayment.
+	Groepen: Add the missing groups (Arnhems Hert and Locoo) so they are the same 18 as above.

 	Belongs to #5